“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 Once the mRNA is synthesised, it came out from the nucleus for the process of translation.

 In the cytoplasm, using the rRNA and tRNA molecule, an mRNA synthesise a long chain of amino acids.
+By formating, primary, secondary, tertiary and quarternary structure, various proteins form.

 The DNA does not play a structural role in the cell, as like other molecules.